peterashwin/acceleratingcascades/README.md

 # Early warning skill, extrapolation and tipping for accelerating cascades
-Code to produce figures for the paper by P Ashwin, R Bastiaansen, AS von der Heydt and P Ritchie
+Code to produce figures for the paper with this title by P Ashwin, R Bastiaansen, AS von der Heydt and P Ritchie

 Preprint version: https://arxiv.org/abs/2506.01981
 The MATLAB code produces the stochastic simulation figures 2,4,7.